-It is important to know how to prime a pool vacuum hose before you start to vacuum a pool to get rid of any air in the vacuum hose.
+It is important to know how to prime a pool vacuum hose before you start to vacuum a pool to get rid of any air that will feed into the pool filter system and perhaps create an airlock.
 Priming is just a more technical way of saying removing air.

-There are two ways to remove air from a pool vacuum hose to prevent air locks occurring in the system.
-One is to feed the hose hand-over-hand into the pool and the other is to use the inlet jet to push the air out of the hose.
+There are two ways to get air out of a pool vacuum hose to prevent air locks from occurring in the pool filter system.
+One is to feed the hose hand-over-hand into the pool, and the other is to use the inlet jet to push the air out of the hose.

-When I first got my pool I didn’t bother removing the air but got air locks in my filter as a result.
-Then I started using the second method using the inlet jet described below but I soon found the “hand-over-hand feeding” method to be both the quickest and the easiest way to get the air out of a vacuum hose.
+When I first got my pool, I didn’t bother removing the air, so I got air locks in my pool filter and pump as a result.
+Then I started using the second method using the inlet jet described below, but soon found the “hand-over-hand feeding” method to be the quickest and easiest way to get the air out of a vacuum hose.

 Why should you remove the air from a pool vacuum hose?

-If you simply plug the vacuum hose onto the vacuum head at one end, and then into the hole in the skimmer, without first removing the air, then the air that is in the vacuum hose will be pumped into the system.
-This air will end up in the pool pump and also in the filter housing.
+If you simply plug the vacuum hose into the vacuum head at one end and then into the hole in the skimmer without removing the air, then the air in the vacuum hose will be pumped into the system.
+This air will end up in the pool pump and filter housing.

-The air may clear itself in a few minutes without you having to so anything, but during this time you cannot start to vacuum as you will have no suction.
-But it may not clear on its own as it may become an air lock so you might have to bleed the air from the pump or filter to get rid of it.
+The air may clear itself in a few minutes without you having to do anything, but during this time, you cannot start to vacuum as you will have no suction.
+But it may not clear on its own as it may become an airlock, so you might have to bleed the air from the pump or filter to get rid of it.